 In the examples shown below, the left side shows the literal transposition down a fifth of the arpeggione part, while on the right side are the modified versions for cello as used in the cello versions offered on this page.
 Several possible solutions exist for some of these passages.
 The solutions offered are just some of the possibilities.

 THE TRANSPOSED PIANO PART

 While the cello part is vastly facilitated by this transposition down a fifth, it poses some problems for the piano accompaniment.
 We basically have a choice between either transposing the accompaniment down a fifth, or taking it up a fourth.
-Transposing it down a fifth risks bringing the low passages into the boomy elephant register, whereas taking it up a fourth risks making the high passages sound tinny.
+Transposing it down by a fifth risks bringing the low passages into the boomy elephant register, whereas taking it up a fourth risks making the high passages sound tinny.
 In theory, we could decide according to the characteristics of each phrase whether to go either up or down at different moments in the piece.
-We could even treat the two piano hands differently at the same musical moment sometimes.
+We could even treat the two piano-hands differently at the same musical moment sometimes.
 So what do we do?

 Fortunately, this problem is not as bad as it could be, because the original piano part so often uses the low registers of the piano (probably to balance the high register of the Arpeggione writing).
 This means that the option of raising the entire piano part by a fourth is almost always a much more successful option than lowering it by a fifth.
 This raising of the piano part seems to compensate perfectly for the fact that the cello has gone down by a fifth.
 It is as though globally nothing has changed, simply that the two instruments have both come closer to their middle register and to each other.